 - The most common types of cancer in dogs

 - Recovering from cancer surgery in dogs

 - Keep your dog well-rested and offer them gentle exercise

 - Put a fool-proof system for dog medication in place

 - Monitor your pet closely

 As dogs get older, it can be quite common for them to develop cancer.
 According to Pets WebMD, more than 50% of dogs aged over 10 years will develop cancer at some point in their lifetime, so it’s important for you to know the signs of this disease and what treatments are available.
 Find out everything you need to know with our guide.

 Just like with people, dogs can suffer from cancer, particularly as they get older.
-In part, this is because our dogs are living longer as a result of improved veterinary and daily care, but unfortunately, old age still comes its own problems.
+In part, this is because our dogs are living longer as a result of improved veterinary and daily dog care, but, unfortunately, old age still comes with its own problems.
 The good news is that when caught early, cancer is usually very treatable.
-Knowing what signs of cancer to look out for in dogs and understanding when to seek help from your vet can help you to catch it early.
+Knowing what signs of cancer in dogs to look out for and understanding when to seek help from your vet can help you to catch it early.

 - Masses, especially those that are growing.

 - Lesions that won’t heal, even after treatment.